MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-client-resolution-timeouts.md

 ms.reviewer: kaushika, arrenc, dpracht ms.custom: sap:Network Connectivity and File Sharing\DNS, csstroubleshoot
 ---
-# NET: DNS: DNS client resolution timeouts
+# DNS client resolution timeouts

 This document describes the fallback and timeout behavior that exist when one or more Domain Name System (DNS) Servers IPs are configured on a Windows DNS client.

-_Applies to:_ &nbsp; Windows 10 - all editions
+_Applies to:_ &nbsp; Windows 10 and above.
 _Original KB number:_ &nbsp; 2834226

 ## Summary

-For more information, see [NET: DNS: Forwarders and Conditional Forwarders resolution timeouts](https://support.microsoft.com/kb/2834250).
+For more information, see [Forwarders and Conditional Forwarders resolution timeouts](https://support.microsoft.com/kb/2834250).

 Configuring DNS clients with more than one DNS Server IP adds additional fault tolerance to your DNS infrastructure.
 Adding multiple DNS Servers IPs allows DNS names to continue to be resolved if failures of the only configured DNS Server, of the underlying network link, or the supporting network infrastructure that connects a given client to a DNS Server.
 Such name failures may cause application or component hangs, resource outages waiting for dependent timeout expirations that directly or indirectly cause operational failures.

 For these reasons, it's recommended to configure any Windows client with more than one DNS server, but it's important to be aware of the Windows client resolution process, as it's different based on how many DNS servers we've configured.

 ## What is the default behavior of a DNS client when a single DNS server is configured on the NIC

-The behavior is the following (tested on Windows XP, Windows 7, and Windows 8 clients with a single NIC):

 |Time (seconds since start)|Action|
 |---|---|